akashissu/Learning_Resources/README.md

 👉 <a href="https://hacktoberfest.digitalocean.com/">Official HacktoberFest Page</a> 👈

-## 👕 Contribute to open-soucre and grab your Hacktoberfest schwags ( Free T-Shirt & Goodies).
+## 👕 Contribute to open-soucre and grab your Hacktoberfest swags ( Free T-Shirt & Goodies).
 You need to create 4 Pull Request (PR) to grab goodies.